Harry Felix

-Harry Felix (1875-1961) was an American right-handed pitcher in Major League Baseball during the and seasons.
+Harry Francis Felix (July 16, 1875 - October 17, 1961) was an American right-handed pitcher in Major League Baseball during the and seasons.
 Felix made his debut for the New York Giants on October 5, 1901, pitching two innings at the end of a game against the Brooklyn Superbas.
 The following season, he pitched for the Philadelphia Phillies, starting on Opening Day and compiling a record of 1-3 in nine games, allowing 28 earned runs in 45 innings pitched.
 Felix also played in seven games at third base for the Phillies, compiling a batting average of .135 and a fielding percentage of .774 over his 16 games played.
 Felix played his last game on July 24, 1902, and died on October 17, 1961, in Miami, Florida.